mobileteamdev/vide-web/README.md

 # VIDE (VeChain-IDE)

 VIDE is a browser-based compiler and IDE that enables users to build **VeChainThor contracts with Solidity language** and to debug transactions.
+(VIDE "Beta version" is developed based on Remix)

 To try it out, visit [https://vechainstore.com/ide](https://vechainstore.com/ide).